Who Wants to Be a Millionaire? (Australian game show): 2010 specials

 The boys chose not to answer, and left with $125,000, not wanting to risk $93,000.

 2021 specials

 On 25 January 2021, the series returned for 4 primetime specials called Who Wants to Be a Millionaire?
 Special Events.
 The first episode featured frontline workers playing for the $1,000,000 prize, while later episodes featured celebrities and sports stars playing for charity.

 Like the 2010 Whizz Kids specials, these also use the original format.
 The Fastest Finger First round returns after a nearly 15-year absence, this time with 6 contestants instead of 10.
 The Switch the Question lifeline returned, replacing Phone a Friend, while Ask the Audience was replaced with Ask the Host.

+This also marked the first time that both music were played during the questions, in this case, the Ramon Covalo music was played during the first ten questions, while the remaining five questions played the Keith & Matthew Strachan music.

+Network 10 specials

+On 18 March 2025, it was announced that the show would be returning for a new series of primetime specials for Network 10.
+Not much however is currently known about the series specials, including if Eddie McGuire is set to return as host.

 Payout structure

 Three different ladders have been used over the course of the series:

 Lifelines

 During a contestant's game, they may make use of a set of lifelines to assist them on a question.
 Each lifeline may only be used once.
 Throughout the course of the show's history, these lifelines involve the following: